preethamam/CracksSplitterCropper/README.md

 # Introduction
 Cracks are the precursor of defects.
 Labeling the cracks is a tedious process.
-To augment the cracks with similar geometric properties, cracks can be splitted to tile images.
-In this program, the thinned cracks are traversed with certain overlap ratio between the adjacent tiles.
-This will ensure to produce the cracks with similar atrributes.
-Note that some cracs artifacts may show in the tiled images.
+To augment the cracks with similar geometric properties, cracks can be split into tile images.
+In this program, the thinned cracks are traversed with a certain overlap ratio between the adjacent tiles.
+This will ensure to produce the cracks with similar attributes.
+Note that some cracks artifacts may show in the tiled images.

 # Sample images
 | Type | Images |